 In the 48-minute tutorial video Re-creating Poetry: How to Revise Poems, poets will be inspired with several ways to re-create their poems with the help of seven revision filters that they can turn to again and again.

 Robert Lee Brewer is Senior Content Editor of the Writer’s Digest Writing Community and author of Solving the World’s Problems (Press 53).
-He loved his high school days and friends.
+When in doubt, he writes a triolet.

 Follow him on Twitter @RobertLeeBrewer.